kristianlm/2d-autoworld/readme.md

 # 2d autoworld

 This is a small experiment of mine.
-I wanted to do a procedurally-generated-terrain using a Julia Set.
+This program will let you experiment with various functions for generating simple 2d box terrain.

 Build with `make`.
 I'm using the raylib gaming library for everything graphics-related.
 The terrain is "generated" (calculated, rather) in